bettybettybaker/caffeinated-beverage/README.md

 soy
 eggnog (seasonal)

+###Flavor Option
--- Flavor Options -- (User will need to specify number of shots, default no flavor) no flavor                   # default vanilla vanilla sugar-free
+  User will need to specify number of shots, default no flavor)

+no flavor                   # default vanilla vanilla sugar-free